 “You should never use your tablet again because you can ruin your eyes”

 “With blue light exposure, you’ll never be able to sleep properly again”

-Although most people know of it, blue light is not a stranger to being subject to misinterpretation.
-Unknown to most people, blue light actually has its benefits and dangers.
+Although most people know of it, blue light is no a stranger to being subject to misinterpretation.
+You might be surprised to hear that blue light actually has its benefits and dangers.

-In this technology-driven and dependent period, it is vital to know everything about blue light, especially because we are exposed to it daily.
+In this technology-driven world, it is vital to know everything about blue light, especially because we are exposed to it daily.
 Here are a few key points about blue light that everybody should know about:

 - Fluorescent and LED lighting

 - Flat-screen televisions